 Here is a list of states that are friendly to reciprocal licensing and historically host high numbers of adjusters working claims.
 Click the name of each state for more information about how to obtain that state’s license:

 California and New York are two licenses that can also increase your odds of employment as both regularly experience a shortage of adjusters.
 But obtaining a license in either state is challenging: the tests are a bear, state rules and regulations are very strict, and neither license is reciprocal with any other state.
-However these issues are the very reason demand for adjusters has so severely outpaced supply.
-If you’re interested in more information, or ready to take on the challenge, visit our California and New York page.
+However, these issues are the very reason demand for adjusters has so severely outpaced supply.
+If you’re interested in more information, or ready to take on the challenge, visit our ‘How to Get Your Adjuster License’ articles for California and New York.

 If you do nothing else, getting even a few of these states’ licenses will drastically improve your odds of landing a job.